Dalanman/megalon/README.md

-This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

-#Acess the deployed website using this link: https://megalon.vercel.app
+# Acess the deployed website using this link: https://megalon.vercel.app

 ## Getting Started